A tool to support employee success

 8. Tolerance of stressful environments – The ability to work effectively in a stressful environment, which may be caused by workplace processes or physical hazards such as noise, lighting, scents, chemicals and others.

-9. Exposure to distressed people - The ability to work effectively when exposed to emotionally individuals in person or over the phone, or other communication channels such as social media.
+9. Exposure to distressed people – The ability to work effectively when exposed to emotionally distressed individuals, whether in-person, over the phone, or by other communication channels such as social media.

-10. Overlapping tasks - The ability to perform and/or monitor more than one task or function at a time, and identify when tasks or functions require attention.
+10. Overlapping tasks – The ability to perform or monitor more than one task or function at a time, and to identify when tasks or functions require attention.

 11. Problem solving and analysis – The ability to work effectively at solving problems and analyzing situations and information.